{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Evaluation

-The computational process of \sysname\ itself primarily comprises three components: (i) Partitioning user original vectors into groups and performing linear transformations on each subgroup before and after executing SAP, which are referred to earlier as freezing and thawing. (ii) \sysname\ necessitates padding the original vector, thereby increasing the vector size. (iii) In scenarios demanding higher requirements for aggregation, extensions of \sysname\ introduce additional overhead.
-Here, we empirically explore each of these components in sequence.

-\textbf{Linear transformation. } Fig. \ref{fig:trans} illustrates the computation costs of freezing and thawing concerning different vector lengths and values of $\lambda$.
+\textbf{Transformation. }The additional overhead of integrating \sysname\ primarily arises from \cref{eq:y,eq:k,eq:lineareqs}.
+Figure~\ref{fig:trans} illustrates the \textbf{overall} additional computation costs of PVF concerning different $m$ and $\lambda$.
 It is evident that when $\lambda=100$ and the original vector length is substantial (reaching $200k$), the computation time is less than 15\,ms, nearly negligible compared to the computational time saved by \sysname.
-As $\lambda$ gradually increases while vector length remains fixed, the number of loops during freezing and thawing computations decreases in the beginning because of the reduced number of groups, resulting in a slight reduction in computational overhead.
+As $\lambda$ gradually increases while vector length remains fixed, the number of loops during freezing and thawing computations decreases in the beginning because of the reduced number of groups.
 When $\lambda$ exceeds 60 and continues to increase, the scale of matrix-vector multiplication gradually rises, consequently increasing the computation cost.
 However, this cost remains consistently within the range of tens of milliseconds, posing a negligible computation burden.

-\textbf{Padding. } In theory, padding introduces an additional cost of less than $\frac{\lambda}{m}$ in computation and communication.
-Table \ref{tab:padding} showcases the impact of no padding versus padding on the computation and communication overhead $(\frac{\lambda}{m}=0.001)$.
+\textbf{The impact of padding}. \sysname\ necessitates padding the original vector, thereby increasing the vector size.
+In theory, the additional cost that padding introduces in computation and communication does not exceed $\frac{\lambda}{m}$ of the original, as \textbf{the maximum value of padding length} is $\lambda$.
+Table \ref{tab:padding} showcases the impact of no padding versus padding $\lambda$ entries on the computation and communication overhead, where $\frac{\lambda}{m}=0.001$.
 It's evident that the overhead induced by padding is almost negligible.

-\textbf{Extensions. } Fig. \ref{fig:exten} presents the overhead required for SAP when different extensions are added.
-Compared to not integrating \sysname, the computation overhead after adding extensions is still nearly an order of magnitude lower.
-Additionally, the result verification extension adds lower computation costs than the user commitment extension.
-Communication costs from extensions primarily stem from the transmission of additional vectors, such as commitment vectors.
-We leave mitigating these overheads to future work.
+To strictly adhere to the principle of ``\textbf{not increasing any communication overhead}'', we present a method to avoid padding.
+We extract the first $\left \lfloor \frac{m}{\lambda} \right \rfloor \lambda$ entries from the original vector and apply PVF to them.
+The remaining entries, which are fewer than $\lambda$, are appended to the key vector $\bm{k}$ for participation in the secure aggregation.
+This approach allows us to obtain the aggregate result of the entire original vector while eliminating the need for padding.